jrobertson/alexa_modelbuilder/README.md

-# Generate an Alexa Interaction Model using the alex_modelbuilder gem
+# Generate an Alexa Interaction Model using the alexa_modelbuilder gem

     require 'alexa_modelbuilder'